-The Japanese popular imagination has always been haunted by a myriad of monsters, ghost, demons, and goblins.
-Whether it was the trickster kitsune of ancient folklore, scenes of torment awaiting sinners in Buddhist Hell scrolls, or the shinigami of modern manga like Death Note, Japan's many supernatural beings have always both frightened and entertained.
-But these are by no means the only two roles that such creatures have played in Japanese history.
-In this class we will study the many ways that monsters and ghosts have symbolized and personified the issues, problems, hopes and fears that have shaped modern Japan.
-We will begin by looking at the importance of the horrific and grotesque in the creation of Japanese popular culture in the 17th century.
+The Japanese popular imagination has always been haunted by myriad monsters, ghost, demons, and goblins.
+Whether it was the trickster kitsune of ancient folklore, scenes of torment awaiting sinners in Buddhist Hell scrolls, or the shinigami of modern manga like Death Note, Japan's many supernatural beings have always both frightened and But these are by no means the only two roles that such creatures have entertained. played in Japanese history.
+In this class we will study the many ways that monsters and ghosts have symbolized and personified the issues, problems, hopes and fears that have We will begin by looking at the importance of the horrific and shaped modern Japan. grotesque in the creation of Japanese popular culture in the 17th century.
 We will then discuss how 19th century Meiji modernizers created the scientific study of "monsterology" to debunk peasant superstition and to redirect supernatural belief toward a divine emperor.
-At the same time, artists like Kawanabe Kyōsai, and writers like Akutagawa Ryūnosuke used monsters and ghosts to both resist and satirize modernization.
-We will also look at how the Western observer Lafcadio Hearn used Japanese ghost stories to feed a foreign appetite for images of a mysterious Orient.
+We will also examine how artists like Kawanabe Kyōsai, and writers such as Izumi Kyōka used monsters and ghosts to both resist and satirize modernization.
+We end the first half of the semester by looking at how the Western observer Lafcadio Hearn used Japanese ghost stories to feed a foreign appetite for images of a mysterious Orient.

 Of course, this class will also examine modern uses of monsters and ghosts.
-We will begin with the yōkai manga of Mizuki Shigeru that helped provide continuity with the past in a postwar Japan that had been torn from its traditions.
+We will begin the second half of the semester by examining how manga author Mizuki Shigeru used yōkai to help provide continuity with the past in a postwar Japan that had been torn from its traditions.
 We will discuss the political origins of Godzilla and read manga by authors such as Hino Hideshi and Umezu Kazuo who used horror to express their anxieties about the state of Japanese society in the 1960s, 70s and 80s.
 The course will finish with a look at recent Japanese TV and movie monsters from adult horror films like The Ring to popular children's animation like Pokemon.
 Our main concerns will be what such media say about Japan today, and how their popularity abroad shapes foreign preceptions of the country.
-By the end of this course, students will have learned a great deal about Japanese monsters, myths and ledgends.
-They will also have a much deeper appreciation of Japanese history, society, media and culture.
+By the end of this course, you will have learned a great deal about Japanese monsters, myths and ledgends.
+You should also have a much deeper appreciation of Japanese history, society, media and culture.